Lagunita Theme

 Biography

-I am an Applied Scientist at Microsoft, focused on advancing reliability, reasoning, and efficiency in large language models.
-My work spans confidence estimation and hallucination detection in LLMs, post-training and fine-tuning of LLMs, and designing agentic workflows with tool use.
-I focus on developing methods that are both research-driven and production-ready, contributing to advancing the state-of-the-art in production systems.
+Previously, I worked as an Applied Scientist at Microsoft, focused on advancing reliability, reasoning, and efficiency in large language models.
+My work spanned confidence estimation and hallucination detection in LLMs, post-training and fine-tuning of LLMs, and designing agentic workflows with tool use.

 Earlier, I held research internships at NVIDIA (Learning and Perception Research Team), Microsoft Research, and ETH Zurich, working on robust diffusion models, probabilistic inference for LLMs, and ultrasound imaging, respectively.